Damascus rations subsidised food with smart cards

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DAMASCUS: Syria’s government on Saturday started rationing subsidised food like rice and sugar with smart cards, a ministry said, in the latest measure to address an economic crisis in the war-torn country.
+DAMASCUS: Syria´s government Saturday started rationing subsidised food like rice and sugar with smart cards, a ministry said, in the latest measure to address an economic crisis in the war-torn country.

 The value of the Syrian pound against the dollar has plummeted on the black market in recent months, sparking price hikes on key food items.